paul-green-stone/nks/README.md

 A new kind of Science - cellular automata (CA).
 Inpired by Steven Wolfram's book *A New Kind of Science*

-**Note: This program is currently in development, and there may be bugs.
+**Note: This project is currently in development, and there may be bugs.
 Please use with caution and report any issues you encounter.**

 ## Table of Contents